KevinA-cpu/Pharma-Track-Backend/README.md

 # Pharma-Track-Backend

-Step one: install the necessary libaries with \n npm install \n
+Step one: install the necessary libaries with\
+npm install\
-Step two: run the program \n
+Step two: run the program\
 npm start